-Pen=and=Ink Portrait Gallery.
+Hen-and-Kuk Portrait-Gallery.
 HENRY CLAY.

 Henry Clay has breathed his last.
-His political many long years of unrewarded patriotic labels bours are ended, and he sleeps with the many great ppatpatriots of the American Republic.
-To every pub-lic nic man, to every citizen, there is an important lesson prespresented in the life of the departed American statesmauman.
-Throughout his whole life Henry Clay has bowbowed to the evil-genius of modern politicians-expoedbediency-compromise.
-He was warmly attached to the he cause of Freedom and of Progress; but he was walwanting in that stern and unbending determination tto ato accept nothing less than the truth, that undeviatiinging attachment to principle which characterised the gregreat men of antiquity.
+His political his many long years of unrewarded patriotic icer, more ended, and he sleeps with the many great thiets of the American Republic.
+To every pubman, to every citizen, there is an important lesson man, to the life of the departed American states-Throughout his whole life Henry Clay has asid to the evil genius of modern politicians-exliency-compromise.
+He was warmly attached to crase of Freedom and of Progress; but he was Reciping in that stern and unbending determination reachest nothing less than the truth, that undeviated attachment to principle which characterised the mat men of antiquity.

-Without doubt, he was warmly attached to the

-ccaveause of Truth, Justice, and Liberty; his refusal to lbosbow before the prejudices of any party of his counttrytrymen, and his enthusiasm in favour of South Americrican and Grecian Independence sufficiently prove it; bubut he has ever descended to the little excuse, the perpeddling expediency of the weak-minded and unprincircipled, attempting to serve the cause of right, by plaplaying wrong against wrong, and bargaining with injustice, to procure toleration for truth.
-Born and ededucated in a slave state, it is the more honourable to to his head, and to his heart, that he was capable of bebursting the fetters of the iniquitous ideas by which hi his mind had been warped in childhood, and that he w was generous enough to protest against slavery-that sh shameless sin against Humanity-and to labour for th the destruction of the atrocious and degrading syste tem.
-But it would seem that he was too generous to to be just.
-In his case excessive generosity was not m merely a failing, but it was a crime; for it prompted h him to make terms with injustice, instead of aiming a at its immediate and complete overthrow and exter-
+Without doubt, he was warmly attached to the of Truth, Justice, and Liberty; his refusal to and before the prejudices of any party of his counmen, and his enthusiasm in favour of South Ameand Grecian Independence sufficiently prove it; he has ever descended to the little excuse, the illing expediency of the weak-minded and unprinded, attempting to serve the cause of right, by ring wrong against wrong, and bargaining with assice, to procure toleration for truth.
+Born and incated in a slave state, it is the more honourable his head, and to his heart, that he was capable of grating the fetters of the iniquitous ideas by which mind had been warped in childhood, and that he rate generous enough to protest against slavery-that hameless sin against Humanity-and to labour for be destruction of the atrecious and degrading sys-But it would seem that he was too generous be just.
+In his case excessive generosity was not grely a failing, but it was a crime; for it prompted nake terms with injustice, instead of aiming its immediate and complete overthrow and exter-

-Henry Clay was born on the 12th of April, 1777, i in Hanover county, Virginia, consequently only three years after the Declaration of Independence, and in the State which was to produce some of the first champions a and governors of the American Confederation.
-His I life includes the whole era of his country's history, f from the doubtful contest of a revolted colony and t the formation of the Union to the present exalted condition of its prosperity and power.
-For upwards of fifty years he had taken an active part in public affairs.
-At the early age of twenty he began to practise the law with success at the bar of Lexington, in the State of Kentucky, which he theuceforth adopted as his own.
-Even then, though but a youth, he became a Counsellor of the People by addressing his fellow citizens from place to place in favour of providing, in their State Constitution then about to be formed, for the Gradual Extinction of Human Slavery throughont their State-a suggestion which was over-ruled by short-sighted egotism, but which, had it prevailed, would have rendered Kentucky ere this as wealthy, populous and powerful as Ohio now is.
-Fifty years later, the Revision of that Constitution afforded him an opportunity of reiterating his convictions on this vital theme, which slave holding selfishness again over-ruled.
-While this decision is deeply to be regretted, the cause which enlists and retains such an advocate can never be justly deemed hopeless.
-Kentucky will heed more profoundly the voice of her most illustrious statesman, now that it is hushed for
+Henry Clay was born on the 12th of April, 1777, Hanover county, Virginia, consequently only three ears after the Declaration of Independence, and in the hate which was to produce some of the first champions of governors of the American Confederation.
+His includes the whole era of his country's history, in the doubtful contest of a revolted colony and he formation of the Union to the present exalted zdition of its prosperity and power.
+For upwards the years he had taken an active part in public Tairs.
+At the early age of twenty he began to ractise the law with success at the bar of Lexington, the State of Kentucky, which he thenceforth lopted as his own.

+Even then, though but a youth, he became a famiseller of the People by addressing his fellow inens from place to place in favour of providing, in tir State Constitution then about to be formed, for Gradual Extinction of Human Slavery throughtheir State-a suggestion which was over-ruled schort-sighted egotism, but which, had it prevailed, have rendered Kentucky ere this as wealthy, colous and powerful as Ohio now is.
+Fifty years the evision of that Constitution afforded him prortunity of reiterating his convictions on this theme, which slave-holding selfishness again remied.
+While this decision is deeply to be rethe cause which enlists and retains such an rotate can never be justly deemed hopeless.
+Kenky will heed more profoundly the voice of her illustrious statesman, now that it is hushed for